marcoantonio224/Soda_Diner/README.md

 <br />
 The following commands will install the node modules to get this app up and running.

+## Database
+This application was configured with Mongodb with Mongoose Schema.
+To get the database up and running type in the following via terminal:
+`mongodb`
+Once inside mongo, you can see the database via terminal: `use sodaDiner` Then you can see the collections by typing: `show collections`

 ## Up and Running
-Once your node modules are installed this application can get started, inside the server directory via CLI, type in:
+Once your node modules are installed this application can get started, inside the server directory via the terminal type in:
 <br />
 `npm start`
 <br />